bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 With the ability to _read_ and _write_ board information to and from KiCad, and some GPU autorouting experience under my belt, I had to figure out a way to route this stupidly complex backplane.
 A non-orthogonal autorouter is a good starting point, but I simply used that as an exercise to wrap my head around the KiCad IPC API.
 The real build is a 'Manhattan Orthogonal Routing Engine', the tool needed to route my mess of a backplane.

 Obviously a traditional push-and-shove autorouter wouldn't work well, and I wanted something _fast_.
-The solution to both of these problems is to pre-define a 'grid' or 'lattice' of traces, with _only_ vertical traces on the top-most layer, _only_ horizontal traces on the next layer down, vertical traces on the layer below that, and continuing the pattern for the entire board stack.
+The solution to both of these problems is to pre-define a 'grid' or 'lattice' of traces, with _only_ vertical traces on the top-most layer, _only_ horizontal traces on the next layer down.
+This would continue vertical traces on the layer below that, alternating horzontal and vertical for the entire board stack.

 To route a trace through this lattice, I first take a signal or airwire off a pad, and design a 'pad escape route' that ends in a via and 'punches down' into the grid.
 From here, it's routing through a Manhattan-like grid; a well-studied problem in computer science.